prathipc/Project69/README.md

  ' Find the Shareholders equity... from some place.. not sure where..
  ' Use the formula...
  ' Spit out the Value...

+Adding GIT comments for reference
+1. Clone of GIT: git clone <ssh command from the git repository>
+2. git open .  <This will open the folder in which the git was cloned>
+3.